pbberlin/struc2frm/README.md

 ## Other field specifics

 * Use `float64` or `int` to create number inputs - with attributes `min=1,max=100,step=2`.
-Notice that `step=2` defines maximum precision; uneven number become invalid.
+Notice that `step=2` defines maximum precision; uneven numbers become invalid.
 This is an [HTML5 restriction](https://stackoverflow.com/questions/14365348/).

 * `string`, `textarea`, `float64` and `int` fields have the attributes `maxlength='16',size='16'`